-WIOA State Plans outline what State and Territories are doing to help Americans, including youth and those with significant barriers to employment, such as individuals with disabilities, into high-quality jobs and careers and help employers hire and retain skilled workers.
+WIOA Unified and Combined State Plans outline what State and Territories are doing to help Americans, including those with barriers to employment, such as individuals with disabilities, into high-quality careers.
+Unified and Combined State Plans also detail how States and Territories are helping businesses hire and retain skilled workers.

-Under WIOA, States and Territories developed their first Unified and Combined State Plans for the four-year period covering Program Years 2016 through 2019 (July 1, 2016 through June 30, 2020).
-WIOA requires States and Territories to modify their State Plans at the midpoint; these modifications covered Program Years 2019 and 2020 (July 1, 2019 through June 30, 2020).
-The first four-year States Plans and modifications are available for each State and Territory on the WIOA State Plan Portal.
+States and Territories developed the first Unified and Combined State Plans for the four-year period covering PYs 2016 through 2019 (July 1, 2016 - June 30, 2020) in the Spring of 2016.
+In the Spring of 2018, States and Territories developed these modifications covering PYs 2019 and 2020 (July 1, 2019 - June 30, 2020).
+Theses approved Unified and Combined States Plans and their modifications are available on the WIOA State Plan Portal.

 In the Spring of 2020, States and Territories submitted their second four-year Unified and Combined State Plans covering PYs 2020 through 2023 (July 1, 2020 - June 30, 2024).
 In the Spring of 2022, States and Territories submitted modifications covering PYs 2022 and 2023 (July 1, 2022-June 30, 2024).
 These approved State Plans and modifications are also available on the WIOA State Plan Portal.